Regex Recursion (Matching Nested Constructs)

 …And so on.
 Note that the above don't support attributes or singleton (self-closed) elements, but that would make the regexes longer and this is only meant for demonstration purposes.

-Edit 2: I've since learned that, in addition to using .NET's balancing groups, true recursion is possible in Perl and PCRE.
+Edit 2: I've since learned that, in addition to using .NET's balancing groups, true recursion is possible with Perl and PCRE regexes.
 See the following for more information:

 Will keep an eye on your script comments and changes.
 I’m just getting into PHP and mySQL and server side stuff, basically, throwing myself full-time into learning all these languages and coding.